 Typically, tax season and collecting documents for most begins in March.
 This can change (as we saw over the course of the pandemic), but tends to be around this time of the year.
 Taxpayers report income, health & social contributions, and deductibles or tax credits to calculate the remaining balance to pay in taxes.

 If submitting tax returns electronically, the deadline extends by one month.
-In 2022, this extended the deadline to 1 May.
-Taxpayers submit reports (whether by mail, in-person or digitally) to the Czech Financial Administration, or through the My Tax Portal.
+In 2023, this extended the deadline to 1 May.
+Taxpayers submit reports (whether by mail, in-person or digitally) to the Czech Financial Administration.
 However, only taxpayers who have income from dependent activities can use the two-page tax form.